Developing QtQuick applications with Qt Designer

 Two Development Modes

-Let’s look briefly at two different ways to integrate QtDesigner into your workflow.
+Let’s briefly explore two different ways of integrating Qt Designer into our workflow.

-QML Mock-up
+QML Mockup

 Qt Designer 3

-Non-QML Mock-up
+Non-QML Mockup

 Qt designer 4

-What can the graphic designer do alone?
+What can the designer do independently?